 Why is the Campaign timeout setting even there?

-At the same time, the majority of advertisers are SMBs who are far from being sophisticated with analytics tools and take the results presented to them at face value.
+Meanwhile, the majority of advertisers are SMBs far from being in the know with analytics tools and take the results they’re presented with at face value.

 To these users, this Campaign timeout setting artificially inflates the ROI of search and other campaigns by double digit percentage points.